-Home Assistant SQlite - Change statistics data
+Home Assistant SQlite query - edit database statistics

 Originally, I had wrong values in the database every now and then when reading out the smart meter.
 I was able to correct the cause, but the wrong values do not look so good in the statistics.
-Only after I spent some time correcting the statistic data directly in the database, I discovered that wrong statistic values can be easily changed in Home-Assistant.
+Only after I spent some time correcting the statistic data directly in the database, I discovered that wrong statistic values can be easily edited in Home-Assistant.

 In the developer tools, in the tab "Statistics" the individual statistic values can be corrected: